isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

+Readability: it makes the meaning of a plain pointer clear.
+Enables significant tool support.

+##### Note

 In traditional C and C++ code, plain `T*` is used for many weakly-related purposes, such as:

 * Identify a (single) object (not to be deleted by this function)